Azure/Service-Fabric-Troubleshooting-Guides/Cluster/how-to-configure-log-analytics-for-service-fabric-clusters.md

 ## Introduction

 This article describes how to setup Log Analytics for Service Fabric Cluster.
-With Log Analytics, you can collect and analyze the logs of your Service Fabric Cluster.
-You can also setup alerts based on the logs.
+With Log Analytics, you can collect and analyze diagnostic Service Fabric Cluster events, Windows Events, and other optional configurations.
+This article assumes you have a Service Fabric Cluster running in Azure and a Log Analytics workspace.

-Service Fabric Managed clusters have built-in support for Log Analytics.
-For more information, see [Azure Service Fabric Managed Clusters](https://docs.microsoft.com/azure/service-fabric/service-fabric-managed-clusters).

-## Prerequisites

--   Service Fabric Cluster running in Azure.
--   Log Analytics workspace.
 For more information, see [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/azure/log-analytics/log-analytics-quick-create-workspace).

+This information does not apply to Service Fabric Managed clusters.
+Managed clusters use Azure Monitor instead of Log Analytics.

 ## Configuration